 Chapter 13 Nuclei Summary

 This chapter explains the composition and size of the nucleus, atomic masses, isotopes, isobars, isotones, radioactivity, and radioactive particles and their properties and radioactive decay law, the mass-energy relation, nuclear fission, and fusion.

 Chapter 15 Communication Systems Summary

-This chapter explains the elements of a communication system, bandwidth of signals and transmission medium, propagation of electromagnetic waves, concept of wave propagation, satellite communication, amplitude modulation.
+This chapter explains the elements of a communication system, bandwidth of signals and transmission medium, propagation of electromagnetic waves, concept of wave propagation, satellite communication, and amplitude modulation.

 Why VSI Jaipur for NCERT Class 12 Physics Solutions?